+where the maximum possible value of coherence in a state is given by $\ln d$ with $S(\rho)=-\text{tr}[\rho\ln\rho]$ giving the von-Neumann entropy for the density matrix $\rho$ and $\rho_\text{diag}$ denoting the density matrix constructed using the diagonal elements of the density matrix $\rho$.
+Finally, involving the off-diagonal elements of a density matrix, one can construct another measure of coherence, also known as the $l_2$ norm of coherence, as \cite{TBaumgratz}

+As has been argued in \cite{TBaumgratz}, the above measure of coherence does not construct a valid coherence monotone.
+Although for the sake of completeness, we have still calculated the measure of coherence for the different cases considered in this analysis.

-The construction of the paper goes as follows.
-In section (\ref{2}), we provided a basic representation of the single-particle quantum state under Lorentz boost.
-In section (\ref{3}), we analyze the coherence of a spin-$\left(\frac{1}{2}\right)$ particle in $(1+1)$ and $(3+1)$-dimensions.
-In subsection (\ref{3.1}), we compute the change in coherence due to fermions with very small rest mass energy (electron) and in subsection (\ref{3.2}), we run the same analysis for a fermion (neutron) with comparatively much heavier rest mass energy than the electron.
+The construction of our paper goes as follows.
+In section (\ref{2}), we have reviewed the basic representation of the single-particle quantum state under Lorentz boost.
+In section (\ref{3}), we analyze the coherence of a spin-$\frac{1}{2}$ particle in $(1+1)$ dimensions and calculated different measures of coherence.
+In section (\ref{4}) we have considered the coherence of a spin-$\frac{1}{2}$ particle in $(3+1)$-dimensions. .
 In contrast to the electron, the neutron has a narrow-uncertainty wave packet.
-In section (\ref{4}), we provide some plots considering the results in earlier sections.
-We summarize our results in section (\ref{5}).
+In section (\ref{5}), we provide some plots considering the results in earlier sections.
+We summarize our results in section (\ref{6}).